Rohitha21032003/Object-Size-Measurement/README.md

 # Object-Size-Measurement
-A pdf file is attached for the executing instuctions.
+1.A pdf file is attached for the executing instuctions.

-A ppt file is attached to understand the method and review the results of the project.
+2.A ppt file is attached to understand the method and review the results of the project.